 In 2008 the choir embarked upon their most ambitious venture to date hosting their largest concert ever, bringing together a massed male voice choir of over 300 voices, from 9 of the finest male voice choirs in the East Midlands, under the baton of our then musical director Gloria Preece.
 The choir was accompanied by the world famous, award-winning Grimethorpe Colliery Band at the Royal Concert Hall in Nottingham.
 A capacity audience of 2,000 were dazzled, thrilled and entertained by the band and choir and £15,000 was raised for the two major benefiting charities, Cancer Research UK & the British Heart Foundation.
 The concert helped cement the reputation and organising capabilities of this quality choir and became the launch pad for another Sounds Sensational concert in 2010, this time with Her Majesty’s Band of the Blues and Royals, which benefited the Royal British Legion and Cancer Research UK to the tune of £20,000.

 The third in the Sounds Sensational series took place in November 2013.
 The musical guests were Her Majesty’s Band of the Royal Marines.
 Over £13,000 was raised for the Royal British Legion.

 And so now the choir can now boast membership of over fifty singing voices, and, as one of the oldest surviving colliery choirs in the UK, our future looks secure.
-Drawing inspiration from our past, this forward thinking and dynamic choir looks forward to reaching its 100th anniversary in 2019, helping and supporting others in need along the way.
+Drawing inspiration from our past, this forward thinking and dynamic choir looks forward to celebrating its 100th anniversary during 2019 and 2020, helping and supporting others in need along the way.